 Having a wide variety of recipes available and being able to look at their tantalizing pictures sure helps.
 Just take your senior loved one online and let them look through recipes.
 As long as the recipes do not coincide with any dietary restrictions, then picking out a recipe can be fun.
-A caregiver from our Interim HealthCare, West Lebanon location can
+A caregiver from our Interim HealthCare in Portsmouth, New Hampshire, can

 help you plan a balanced diet

 for your aging loved one.

 Need Help at Home?